ibpsa/project1-boptest/README.md

 4) In a separate process, use the API below to first select a test case to run, and then interact with it using your test controller.
 Send API requests to ``http://127.0.0.1:80/<request>``

 5) Shutdown BOPTEST by the command ``docker compose down`` executed in the root directory of this repository.
+NOTE: This is the best and most complete way to shutdown BOPTEST to prevent issues upon redeployment.

 ## Quick-Start to Use BOPTEST through the Public Online Web-Service